 All learning at Hope Community School, Southampton reflects the importance of developing the whole child.

-We have created an engaging curriculum that inspires and excites pupils, resulting in excellent learning outcomes.
+We have designed an engaging and rigorous curriculum that inspires and excites pupils, resulting in excellent learning outcomes.
 The ethos of our school is based around developing adventure, openness, creativity and excellence in our children.
-It is our vision to develop a project based approach to learning across the school.
+It is our vision to support pupils to know and remember more of our curriculum so that they are rich in knowledge and skills and are able to apply this knowledge to solve problems within the context of our local community.
 We believe learning should be engaging and challenging.
 At Hope, we integrate learning holistically with ‘real life’ and the community across all subjects.

 The thread of Christian values, including respect, hospitality, generosity, care for others, engaging in our community and putting others before yourself are at Hope’s core, central to everything, every day and these enhance the moral, social, intellectual and spiritual life of the school.
 These values are explored further during planned PSHE learning, during Collective Worship and when visitors come to the school.